Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-\colorsection{Results} Now, we assess the feasibility of the ideas presented in \Cref{sec:Methodology}.
-Our proof of concept comprises a neural model, $\mathcal{F}_{6,8}(\cdot)$, designed for a relatively coarse grid composed of unit-square quadtrees with $\ell_c^{\max} = 6$.
-As for the fine grid that supplies the reference level-set values, $\phi_d^*$, we require $\ell_f^{\max} = 8$ and $h_f = 2^{-8}$.
-Consequently, our error-correcting neural network, the {\tt MLSemiLagrangian()} subroutine with selective reinitialization, and the numerical {\tt SemiLagrangian()} scheme must operate in tandem to improve the interface advection accuracy over a discretization with $h_c = 2^{-6} = 0.015625$.
+\colorsection{Results} We now assess the feasibility of the ideas presented in \Cref{sec:Methodology}.
+Our proof of concept comprises a neural model $\mathcal{F}_{6,8}(\cdot)$ designed for a coarse grid composed of unit-square quadtrees with $\ell_c^{\max} = 6$.
+As for the fine grid that supplies the reference level-set values $\phi_d^*$, we require $\ell_f^{\max} = 8$ and $h_f = 2^{-8}$.
+Consequently, our error-correcting neural network, the {\tt MLSemiLagrangian()} subroutine, selective reinitialization, and the {\tt SemiLagrangian()} scheme must operate in tandem to improve interface advection with $h_c = 2^{-6} = 0.015625$.

 To optimize $\mathcal{F}_{6,8}(\cdot)$, we gathered 4'051,946 samples from the methodologies outlined in \Crefrange{alg:CollectDataPackets}{alg:AdvectCoarseGrid}.
 Then, we used stratified $K$-fold indexing (see \Cref{subsubsec:TechnicalAspects}) to discard about $10\%$ of them and allocate 2'836,283, 405,203, and 405,213 tuples for the training, testing, and validation subsets.
-Hence, our curated learning set, $\mathcal{D}'$, ended up with 3'646,699 samples.
+Hence, our curated learning set $\mathcal{D}'$ ended up with 3'646,699 samples.
 Exploring the hyperparameter space with $\mathcal{D}'$ resulted in an optimal architecture with $N_h^i = 130$ units in the first four hidden layers.
 The topology in \cref{fig:ECNet} thus gave rise to 53,561 parameters that we trained during 337 epochs.
 At this stage, we also discovered that reducing input vectors from 22 to 17 dimensions was critical for learning stability and accuracy.
 While fewer than 17 components in the {\tt PCA} object led to underfitting, more than these did not translate into any significant improvements.
 Likewise, employing over 17 dimensions precipitated outliers' appearance because of the additional whitening normalization.
 This problem is not new, and we have reported it when computing curvature in \cite{Larios;Gibou;HybridCurvature;2021}.